 A PDF version of this open-access book is provided below:

 b.
 Writing for Publication aims to provide useful information and helpful suggestions to nurses and other healthcare professionals who want to write and publish a journal article.

 A PDF version of this complimentary booklet is provided below:

-These resources are designed to help you make the jump from "graduate student" to "public health professional" by explaining how to convert your master's thesis or doctoral dissertation into a research article for publication.
+These resources are designed to help you transition from "graduate student" to "public health professional" by explaining how to engage the publishing process, e.g., how to convert your master's thesis or doctoral dissertation into a research article.

 The most cited articles in some of the most cited (Top 10) journals in public health.

 NOTE: To ensure access to individual articles, register for a TMC Library Resources Access Account.

 The following offer general/background reading in public health: